How Many Minutes Is 900 Seconds

 Beyond the Basics: Converting to Other Time Units

 While we've focused on converting seconds to minutes, the principles can be extended to other units.
-Take this: let's convert 900 seconds to hours:
+As an example, let's convert 900 seconds to hours:

-1. Convert Seconds to Minutes: As shown above, 900 seconds equals 15 minutes Most people skip this — try not to.
-Turns out it matters..
+1. Convert Seconds to Minutes: As shown above, 900 seconds equals 15 minutes Still holds up..

 2. Convert Minutes to Hours: We know that 60 minutes equals 1 hour.
 That's why, we divide the number of minutes by 60: